2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/as-dynamic.md

 # AsDynamic(...) - Magic Objects

-This document has been moved to @HowTo.DynamicCode.AsDynamic
+This document has been moved to @NetCode.DynamicCode.AsDynamic